OSU-Libraries-Research-Services/data_visualization/.ipynb_checkpoints/r_language-checkpoint.md

 ::::
 # O'Reilly Online Learning
 For additional books and learning materials, the __[O'Reilly Online Learning: Academic/Public Library Edition](https://search.library.osu.edu/permalink/01OHIOLINK_OSU/2g3e0k/alma991060545609708507)__ collection provides extensive access to eBooks and videos in computer science, IT, business, and related subjects, featuring content from O'Reilly and other top publishers.
-This resources is provided by University Libraries and is available toall Ohio State faculty, students, and staff with a valid osu.edu email address.
+This resource is provided by University Libraries and is available to all Ohio State faculty, students, and staff with a valid osu.edu email address.